kristinamacekovic/vibe-game/README.md

 # Vibe Game

-A multiplayer web game where players can interact and chase each other.
+A chill multiplayer web game where players can hang out and move around in a 3D space.

+## Features

+- Instant play - no downloads required
+- Multiplayer support
+- Simple and intuitive controls
+- Real-time player movement

 ## Setup